-Under Senate Bill 716, a cardholder who did not use up his or her entire card still would have to pay sales tax on the full amount.
+Under Senate Bill 716, a cardholder who does not use up his or her entire card still will have to pay sales tax on the full amount.

-Response: Customers with a partially used card may have it recharged, so they would lose neither time nor tax.
+Response: If customers with a partially used card have it recharged, they will not lose time or pay unnecessary tax.